Plano Tomorrow Plan Details

 - Since January 2014, the city has zoned additional rights to 5,832 units of multifamily or mid-rise housing.
 The majority of which (4,244 units) are in three urban centers (Legacy West, Heritage 190, and Beacon Square).

-- A thorough public outreach campaign was conducted as part of the planning process, which included public workshops, public hearings, open houses, on-site meetings, online surveys, and several detailed work sessions with the Planning & Zoning Commission.
+- A thorough public outreach campaign was conducted as part of the planning process, which included public workshops, public hearings, open houses, on-site meetings, online surveys, and several detailed work sessions with the Planning and Zoning Commission.
 Nearly 4,000 individuals have participated with the draft plan’s policies and actions.
-Three draft plans have been presented to the Planning & Zoning Commission to reflect desires of the community.
+Three draft plans have been presented to the Planning and Zoning Commission to reflect desires of the community.

 - Removing transit-oriented developments, mixed use developments, and self-contained high rise developments as appropriate uses within Expressway Corridors;